UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Browsing/EmailUp to 1-2% (Often tolerable, though 0% is ideal)

-Streaming (Netflix/YouTube)Less than 1% (Ideally 0%; buffering can mask small losses)
+Streaming (Netflix/YouTube)Less than 1% (Ideally 0%; buffering algorithms can mask small losses)

-Online GamingAs close to 0% as possible (Even 1-2% can cause issues)
+Online GamingAs close to 0% as possible (Even 1-2% can cause game-breaking issues)

-VoIP/Video CallsLess than 1% recommended (Quality degrades above this)
+VoIP/Video CallsLess than 1% recommended (Call quality degrades noticeably above this)

-Common Causes of Packet Loss in the Home
+What Causes Packet Loss in a Home Network?

 Infographic illustrating common causes of home network packet loss, such as congestion, interference, and old hardware.